 Additional support needed

-Current funding supports the workshops and exhibition, including stipends for the 16 working-class women (as well as support for childcare and transportation); and compensation for guest artists, interpreters, and bilingual project coordinators.
-What remains would go towards fabrication and event production.
-Without additional funding, we will reduce the number, scale and production quality of lanterns and events to compensate.
+Current funding supports the workshops and exhibition, stipends for the 16 working-class women (including support for childcare and transportation); and compensation for guest artists, interpreters, and bilingual project coordinators.
+Additional funding would further support the number, scale, and production level of the lanterns, events, and collateral.

 Get Involved